A-ha released Take On Me three times!

 However, it can’t all have been down to the video as when the tune was released digitally twenty years later, it sold 1.5 million in the U.S. alone.

 Back in the day, A-ha’s debut album sold 10 million copies.
-Since the enormously successful debut, A-ha kept releasing albums, but nothing they put out there lived up to the glory days when Take On Me was released for a third time.
+Since the enormously successful debut, A-ha kept releasing albums, but nothing they put out lived up to the glory days when Take On Me was released for a third time.

 A-ha tunes | Related pages